bobbyiliev/introduction-to-bash-scripting/ebook/en/content/010-bash-conditionals.md

 fi
 ```

-If you have multiple conditions and scenerios, then can use `elif` statement with `if` and `else` statements.
+If you have multiple conditions and scenarios, then can use `elif` statement with `if` and `else` statements.

 ```bash
 #!/bin/bash